 Day Three will begin with an introduction to a simple, systematic problem solving process that participants can apply in any situation.
 Participants will also have an opportunity to apply the steps to a personal problem.

-In this session, participants will learn about the SWOT technique, which helps to identify the Strengths, Weaknesses, Opportunities, and Threats of any person, organization, product, service, or process.
+In this session, participants will learn about the SWOT technique, which helps to identify the Strengths, Weaknesses, Opportunities, and Threats of any person, organisation, product, service, or process.

 Doing Delegation Right